YaoYinYing/PPRCODE_Guideline/README.md

 702 | 736 | AVTYHTLVGGYSSLEMFSEAREVIGYMVQHGLKPM | H | M | HM | ? | 35 | 10.348
 737 | 771 | ELTYRRVVESYCRAKRFEEARGFLSEVSETDLDFD | R | D | RD | Y | 35 | 8.089

-**Position**:
-> The boundary of each PPR motif.

-**Motif Sequences**:
-> The detail of PPR motifs sequence.

-**PPR-code**:
-> Predicted PPR codes.

-**RNA**:
-> Predicted RNA bases for the corresponding PPR motif.
+and finally you will also get a predicted sequence like this:
+>?AU?UYYYCUYAYUUU?Y

 ### _Q_: Why does the prediction result of my sequence look like a mess?
-We identify the sequence and motifs of a PPR protein by its similarity to the general P-type PPR.
+ProSite identifies the sequence and motifs of a PPR protein by its similarity to the general P-type PPR.
 Sequences with low identity will hardly be predicted.
 In this circumstance, manual correction is strongly recommended.

 ### _Q_: What do the error codes mean?
 #### error code: 404